isabellegoralsky/cs174a-project/README.md

       - [Violation] 'requestAnimationFrame' handler took 67ms
       - Mem leaks?
   - Fix collisions
-    - Kinda go thru the wall rn (banana, spawns outside)
     - Sometimes randomly start orbiting each other
+    - Spawn outside?
   - Improve recipes
     - More variation in amounts/ingredients, once we have more fruit
-      - Use kiwis, rasps when done
+      - Use kiwis + straw/raspberries
     - Multiples as x2?
     - Use control panel?
     - Probability of ingredient inclusion?